MandarinConLaBarba/react-tree-menu/README.md

 ### onTreeNodeClick

-Function handler for click events on <TreeNode /> components.
-Receives an array containing the node hierarchy that was the source of the event.
+Function handler for click event on <TreeNode /> components.
+See [Callback API](#callback-api-for-treemenu-event-handler-props).

-Function will be passed an array representation of the node. e.g. `[<topLevelId>, <branchId>, <leafId>]` where <leafId> is the <TreeNode/> that sourced the event.

 ### onTreeNodeCollapseChange

-Function handler for collapse events on <TreeNode /> components.
-Receives an array containing the node hierarchy that was the source of the event.
+Function handler for collapse change event on <TreeNode /> components.
+See [Callback API](#callback-api-for-treemenu-event-handler-props).

 ### onTreeNodeCheckChange

-Function handler for checkbox change events on <TreeNode /> components.
+Function handler for checkbox change event on <TreeNode /> components.
+See [Callback API](#callback-api-for-treemenu-event-handler-props).

 ### data